 Signals originating from the RH3 transcripts are susceptible to systematic over-splitting around exons 7-9 (highlighted using a purple dashed box), resulting in reads with apparently novel 5’ or 3’ positions.
 This appears to only occur at high frequency in datasets collected after May 2018 (Table S1) and may be the result of an update to the MinKNOW software.

 PIN7 long non-coding antisense RNAs detected using nanopore DRS.
-Col-0 sense Illumina RNAseq coverage and nanopore sense read alignments are shown in blue; Col-0 antisense Illumina RNAseq coverage and Nanopore antisense read alignments – in orange; hen2-2 mutant sense Illumina RNAseq coverage – in green; hen2-2 mutant antisense Illumina RNAseq coverage – in purple.
+Col-0 sense Illumina RNAseq coverage and nanopore sense read alignments are shown in blue; Col-0 antisense Illumina RNAseq coverage and nanopore antisense read alignments – in orange; hen2-2 mutant sense Illumina RNAseq coverage – in green; hen2-2 mutant antisense Illumina RNAseq coverage – in purple.
 Sense RNA isoforms found in Araport11 are shown in black, and antisense differentially expressed regions detected with DERfinder are shown in grey.